 I rented a car and learned what it is like to drive on the wrong side of the road— shifting the manual transmission with my left hand (I hadn't asked for an automatic; it must be a joke they play on Americans).

-for the night.
+I continued west the next day to see Beaumaris Castle, constructed in the 1290s, and considered to be the most perfect example of a concentric castle.
+After strolling the grounds for a few hours, I drove southwest to nestle in at Caernarfon for the night.
 But on my way, I had to stop to see a town with the longest name in the world.
-I kid you not, it is named Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.
+I kid you not, it is named:

 Caernarfon is the most Welsh-speaking community in Wales, and best known for its formidable stone castle, built about the same time as Castle Conwy.

-While there I stumbled across the Royal Welsh Fusiliers Museum and found several photos of war heroes from Wales named Watkins (the name does mean Ruling Warrior, after all.)
+While there I stumbled across the Royal Welsh Fusiliers Museum and found several photos of war heroes from Wales named Watkins (the name does mean Ruling Warrior, after all, according to some.)
 I didn't even know what a Fusilier was (let me save you the trouble—soldier with a flintlock musket), but apparently this is a famous fighting regiment dating from 1689.

 The Coast of Wales

 The following morning I made a side trip to see Mt.
 Snowdon, the highest mountain in Wales (or England), and much to my surprise, found that there is a famous hiking trail there named Watkin Path.

 My next stop was Aberystwyth, generally regarded as the capital of Mid Wales.

 I proceeded on to the port city of Cardigan by evening, and just past there found a pub in a hotel called the White Lion.
 In all my stops I would find a pub to have a few pints and enjoy conversations with the locals.This one was a bit different.
 When the bartender found out I was American—apparently highly unusual—he called his wife to tell her about it, though it was quite late.
-She shows up in a jiff, in her bathrobe and with curlers in her hair; to see this curiousity.
+She shows up in a jiff, in her bathrobe and with curlers in her hair; to see this curiosity that was me.

 The end draws near

 St. David (c500-589) is the patron saint of Wales.
 He is buried at the Cathedral and his last words, "Do the little things in life" is a well known inspirational phrase in Wales today.
-At one time, there were 60 churches dedicated to St David in Wales.
+At one time, there were 60 churches dedicated to St. David in Wales.